 Please check rates and details directly with the companies in question if you need more recent info.

 The spring was known to the native Seminole Indians, archaeological evidence indicates that the spring was used for about 10,000 years.
-The Seminole caled this place Wekiwa.
+The Seminole called this place Wekiwa.
 Later it became known under the name Blue Spring by the white settlers.
 It was renamed in the 1930s when it was developed as a tourist attraction.
 The reason was simply that both names, Wekiwa and Blue Spring were common in Florida and not distinctive enough for an attraction.
 So they renamed it Rainbow Spring.
 The site offers swimming and kayaking.